HAVE you ever tried to follow a recipe that specifically calls for kosher salt? And then you realized you can’t find it in any store?

 Unfortunately, kosher salt isn’t readily available in many places.

-And ordering online is not a solution, as it’s way overpriced.
+And ordering online is not a solution, as it’s often way overpriced.

 Where to find kosher salt outside of the US:

-First, let’s pretend you’re like me, located in Vienna, Austria where such a thing as kosher salt is evidently almost unheard of.
+First, let’s pretend you’re like me, located in a place almost free of Jews, in my case Vienna, Austria where such a thing as kosher salt is hence evidently almost unheard of.
 We’re not talking about some over-the-top, hand-picked fleur de sel1 finishing salt, which, on the contrary, is easily available here, ever since salt became the new olive oil.

-For this exotic ingredient, first you should try to have a look at a Jewish supermarket.
-In Vienna, one would first turn to the handful of small kosher grocery stores in the 2nd district, like Kosherland.
+For kosher salt, this exotic ingredient, first you should try to have a look at a Jewish supermarket.
+In Vienna, one would first turn to the handful of small kosher grocery stores in the 2nd district, like supermarket Ohel Moshe, Padani, Shefa or Malkov’s.
 That’s where you are likely to find very coarse salt or table salt from Israel.
 Kosher it is, but it’s no kosher(ing) salt.
 (More about koshering salt in a moment.)
 There’s no kosher salt because nobody does the koshering of meat at home anymore.
-Though, that there are almost no Jews left in Vienna since the extermination of the European Jews certainly is the most obvious reason.
+That there are almost no Jews left in Vienna since the extermination of the European Jews certainly is the most obvious reason.

 The next obvious step would be to pay a visit to your local gourmet epicurean emporiums.
 In Vienna, they’re to be found in the city’s center and are called Meinl am Graben, Merkur am Hohen Markt and Billa Corso am Neuen Markt.
 For this post, I checked again: Still nothing, not even at the famous Naschmarkt.